...

 Oceans and reefs are some of our planet’s most vibrant natural attractions.
 Some of the world’s most fascinating species – from humongous whales to tiny seahorses – call these waters home.
 In addition to harboring immense biodiversity, healthy oceans and reefs are an essential source of food and income for people around the world.

+Marine tourism brings travelers face-to-face with this underwater beauty.
 The combination of spectacular marine life, delicious seafood, and diverse recreational opportunities draws visitors to even the most remote seaside destinations.
 While marine tourism creates valuable income for local communities, it can also pose a threat to underwater habitats and wildlife.
-We’re working to transform tourism’s impacts on our planet’s oceans and reefs to safeguard the incredible wealth they provide for nature and mankind.
+Discover how to protect ocean ecosystems by making more responsible travel choices that safeguard the wealth they provide for nature and mankind.

 Marine Tourism